jribado-IDM/FPGObservationalModel/README.md

     - 'cotransmission_proportion': From polygenomic infections, calculates how many contain genomes from a single mosquito biting event.
     - 'complexity_of_infection': Calculated both 'true_coi' for the number of genomes a person holds in an infection and the 'effective_coi' for the number of unique genomes a person hold in an infection as the upper detectable bound.
-    - 'heterozygosity': For polygenomic infections, calculates how many positions contain more than one allele across genomes in an infection.
+    - 'heterozygosity': Calculated as 1 - (p^2 + q^2), where p is the reference and q is the alternative allele.
 Currently assumes all genotypes are captured, future plans include adding a density dependent weight to make this more realistic to specific strain parasitemia.
     - 'identity_by_descent': Compares the pairwise Hamming distance for all genomes, defined by the parents at the start of the simulation, in specified infections at the population and/or the individual level.
     - 'identity_by_state': Compares the pairwise Hamming distance for all genomes, defined by reference or alternative biallelic representations, in specified infections at the population and/or the individual level.
     - 'individual_ibx': Specification on whether or not to provide within sample relatedness for polygenomic infections.
 Will be set to True if Rh is specified.